 Facebook has the potential to get you more quality traffic if you handle your FB page with creative things.
-Facebook page allows you to put your website URL on the button so people can easily visit your website.
-As per survey, Facebook page is the biggest source of website traffic.
+The Facebook page allows you to put your website URL on the button so people can easily visit your website.
+As per the survey, the Facebook page is the biggest source of website traffic.

 As far as long term marketing perspective is a concern, promote your website through various social media channels as per your business niche.

 Facebook is one of the most popular social platforms and a good source to gain traffic if you promote your business in a systematic way.
 If you want to promote your site via social channels, then the button link will use as a website URL which helps to get referral visitors to your site and Can be converted into good customers.